schegde/Ethernet_SmartHeadlight/readme.txt

 3) Run this program first on server device(in server role), and then run the program on client device(in client role.).
    This program running order is necessary!

+NOTE: Master branch hosts a demo application(transfer.c) that shows all the functionality required.
+The external_driver branch shows an 	  external C application(transfer_app.c) controlling the transfer program through the transfer.h API.